elves/elvish/_website/README.md

 This directory contains source for Elvish's official website.

 The documents are written in GitHub-flavored markdown sprinkled with some HTML and custom macros.
-Most of them can be viewed directly in GitHub, notably exceptions being the homepage (`home.md`) and the download page (`download/prelude.md`).
+Most of them can be viewed directly in GitHub; notable exceptions are the homepage (`home.md`) and the download page (`download/prelude.md`).

 # Building